 Alternatives to painting brick

-If you’re itching for a change to your house’s exterior, but are not certain whether to go ahead with painting your brick home, first pressure wash your bricks for a clean, grime-free look, if you still want to go ahead with a new look, consider professionally staining your brickwork or repainting the trim or doors for a fresh update.
+If you’re itching for a change to your house’s exterior, but are not certain whether to go ahead with painting your brick home, first pressure wash your bricks for a clean, grime-free look, if you still want to go ahead with a new look, seek professional advice as to whether your bricks are paint worthy.